softchris/golang-book/05-misc/01-logs/README.md

    This time around though you see the program exciting with exit status 1.

-   The conclusion is that it's better to rely on the `log` library cause you get dates and time and you type less.
-But there's more, we can log to a file, lets see how we do that next.
+   The conclusion is that it's better to rely on the `log` library because you get dates and times, and you type less.
+But there's more, we can log to a file, let's see how we do that next.

 ### Log to a file

-Someone examining the programs output is likely to inspect a log file over looking at the terminal.
-Lets instruct `log` to log to a file instead.
+Someone examining the output of the program is likely to inspect a log file overlooking the terminal.
+Let's instruct `log` to log to a file instead.

 1. At the start of the `main()` function, add the following code: